vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/requirements/data-node-infrastructure.md

 ### Golang
 You'll need 'go' version 1.19.1 or newer.

-### Vega Wallet
-You'll need a version of the Vega Wallet that matches with the version of software you're using to install your node.
-You can get this when you install Vega.

 ### Data node PostgreSQL
 After building, to run your data node, you will have to run a PostgreSQL server.